OSHA 10 Certification

 Why People Care: The Real Reason Behind the Card

 Here’s the thing — employers love this certification.
-Not because it makes you an expert overnight, but because it shows initiative.
+Now, not because it makes you an expert overnight, but because it shows initiative.
 It tells an employer you’re serious about doing your job safely.

 And honestly?
-Worth adding: more companies are now requiring OSHA 10 as a baseline for entry-level roles, especially in construction and manufacturing.
-Even so, it helps you get hired.
+That's why it helps you get hired.
+More companies are now requiring OSHA 10 as a baseline for entry-level roles, especially in construction and manufacturing.
 Some even offer higher starting pay to candidates who already have it.

 But beyond the resume boost, there’s something more important.
 This training saves lives.
 Sounds dramatic, I know — but it’s true.
 Learning how to spot hazards, use personal protective equipment correctly, or respond to emergencies can literally be the difference between a close call and a tragedy.